HollyAdele/hollyadele.github.io/_posts/2021-01-13-stuff-i-tell-my-children.md

 ### "You have money."
 Heidi and Peter get two dollars a week, Austin gets one dollar a week, and Erika and Bethany don't get an allowance.
 This is related to how many chores they do Saturday morning.
 Austin is probably coming up on a raise, because his chores have really increased in quality.
 Don't tell him, though, please save me a few dollars.

 I write a list of all the chores that need to get done, and kids choose what they want to do, one at a time, rotating from oldest to youngest.
-Oldest chooses first because they have the most jobs. kids can only do as many jobs as they are old.
+Oldest chooses first because they have the most jobs.
+Kids can only do as many jobs as they are old.
 "Yay!
 It's your birthday!
 Now you can do-gasp!-three jobs!"
 This is going to be awesome when I have a bunch of teenagers.
 If there are any left after all the children have chosen their age number of jobs, I will agree to do 32 chores.
 No one argues about having more chores than their siblings when I remind them how many I have.

 Some kids choose easy jobs, and some kids choose fun jobs.
 It's interesting.

-If someone doesn't want to do chores, I tell them I will take them off the payroll, and I make it sound like it's permanent.
-And they will not be able to play video games again until their chore is done.
-When device time starts they scurry!
+If someone doesn't want to do chores, I tell them they will not be able to play video games again until their chore is done.
+They dink around all morning, but when device time starts they scurry!

 Kids usually have some money saved up, so when they ask for something I say, "You have money."
 I am willing to buy anything for them if they have the allowance.
-But they are usually really quick to wise up and think about whether they really want it.
+But they are usually really quick to wise up and think about whether they truly want it.
 They are so frugal with their own money.
 And if they're not, they learn a lesson.
 It's a good lesson to learn when it's a Pokemon mug that costs $16 and not thousands of dollars of credit card debt.

 Each child's account is kept in those leather checkbook balance books that banks give out.
-Mint.com keeps track of our transactions, so I don't use the paper ones for my own money.
+[Mint](https://mint.intuit.com/) keeps track of our transactions, so I don't use the paper ones for my own money.
 I carry these little books in my purse, so they will always be with me at a store if a child sees something.

 ### "You don't have to do it perfectly, you just have to do it."
-I have some perfectionists, wonder where they got that quality, and sometimes it keeps them from even starting a job.
+I have some perfectionists, wonder where they got that quality, and sometimes it keeps them from even starting a chore.

 We try not to nit pick about the quality of jobs.
 Quality will come with time, hopefully.
 I'm betting that the important factor in learning to do a chore is number of times completed, not effort spent on each instance.

 We do check if each child did each job.
 If they missed a spot, I'll either do it for them or acknowledge that I can tell they did the job.

 Our kids really take this phrase to heart when it comes to sweeping the kitchen floor.
-I'm a little worried about that one still.
+The broom seems to float around the room.

 ### "It's time to do your favorite job!"
 We taught our toddlers that clearing their dishes after a meal is their favorite job, and that it's an insult for someone to do it for you.
 I made up a song about doing it for them, and I do a really annoying happy dance.
 We all pretend to like to put away our dishes.
-We pretend to like to put away their dishes.
+We pretend to like to put away their dishes too.

 They carry their plate, dump it in the trash can, and put it in the correct section of the dishwasher.
 They get the step stool, dump out their milk in the sink, and put their cup in it's place in the dishwasher.
 They put their own silverware in there too.

-When we say, "I'm going to do your favorite job!" my toddlers scream and run to do it.
-This only works if you actually put away their dishes when you say you will.
+When we say, "I'm going to do your favorite job!" my toddlers scream and run to do it.** This only works if you actually put away their dishes when you say you will.

 Let's talk about monkeys.
 Some scientists did an experiment on monkeys.
-If they pressed a button, they got a treat.
+If the monkeys pressed a button, they got a treat.
 They did this until the monkeys learned it really well.
 Then, all of a sudden, the button stopped producing treats.
 They counted how many times the monkeys continued to press the button.
 It was six or eight.
 Then, they made it so the button would only sometimes deliver a treat.
 And then after a while they turned off all the treats.
 So the monkeys were used to intermittent rewards, and then suddenly rewards disappeared.
 Guess how many times the monkeys pressed the button after intermittent rewards?
 A hundred times.

 So if you want kids to keep pressing your buttons, only sometimes give them what they want.

+** Bethany has had five nightmares recently, and when I ask her what happened she says, "Peter was going to do my favorite job!"
+And so after meals I'm trying to tell her, "I'm going to ask you nicely one time to please do your favorite job."

 ### "I will ask politely one more time."
 I say this with my last shred of patience when I have asked a child to do a job and they have ignored me.
 If they continue to ignore me, I will mete punishment (right now it's moving clips down.)